Overview

 - Object Type field:

-- The field enables you to choose the object type from the drop-down.
+- The field lets you choose the object type from the drop-down menu.

 - Choose an appropriate value for the drop-down.

-- Show Results button: After clicking the "Show Results" button, the configured filter will be applied, and the results will be displayed on the screen.
+- Show Results button: After clicking the "Show Results" button, the configured filter is applied, and the results are displayed on the screen.

 - Reset button: A Reset button is provided to reset your filter.
 When you click the Reset button, all filter settings will be removed and reset to their default values.